ppaschos/snowmass-connect-docs/docs/index.md

 ## Data Management and Grid Transfers

+This section describes recommendations and options for transferring data to the from remote woker nodes as part of a job submission to the OSG.
 As disussed above, users should place their input data for processing on the Open Science Grid in `/collab/user/<user_id>` or `/collab/project/snowmass21`.
 There's no quota on this filesystem but expect about 10TB available.
 Data can be transferred to the grid as part of an OSG job using four different methods depending on the file size.

 * HTCondor File Transfer.
-Recommended for transfers to the remote host when files are less than 100 MB each and the total size from all files does not exceed 500 MB per job.
 To enable HTCondor File transfers for your input and output data insert the following parameters anywhere in your condor submit file:

       transfer_input_files = <comma separated files or directories>
       transfer_output_files = <comma separated files or directories>

+This method is recommended for the majority of computational workflows running on the OSG.
+OSG recommends that users should employ this method when:

+1. Input data does not exceed 100 MB each or total size from all input files is less than 500 MB per job
+2. Output data does not cumulatively exceed 1 GB.

 * OSG's StashCache.
-Recommended for files greater than 1 GB each but less than 50 GB total from all files.
+Recommended for files greater than 1 GB each but less than 10 GB total from all files.
 Users can use the stashcp tool to transfer data in their `/collab` space to the remote host.
 You can insert the following command in your execution script to  move data from `/collab/user/<user_id>` to the local directory on remote worker node where your job is running: